chrisgleitze/full-vim-experience/README.md

 Here's my my suggestion for how to start and progress:

-Use Vim in VS Code, IntelliJ or what ever your current IDE is to see if you like it.
+Use [Vim in VS Code](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), [IntelliJ](https://www.jetbrains.com/help/idea/using-product-as-the-vim-editor.html) or what ever your current IDE is to see if you like it.
 If you do and you want the full Vim in Neovim experience, then
 A) build your own Neovim config if you’re an advanced programmer OR
 B) use a Neovim distribution, a so called “distro”.
 That is an out of the box Neovim configuration that includes everything you need, so you can start coding right away.
-I highly recommend LazyVim.
+I highly recommend [LazyVim](https://www.lazyvim.org/).
-For efficient keyboard-only navigation in the browser: Vimium in Chrome For efficient keyboard-only navigation on OS: Fluent Search on Windows and yabai on Mac
+For efficient keyboard-only navigation in the browser: [Vimium](https://vimium.github.io/) in Chrome and Firefox For efficient keyboard-only navigation on OS: [Fluent Search](https://fluentsearch.net/) on Windows and [Homerow](https://www.homerow.app/) on Mac

 # Why Vim?
 And what makes it so good?